smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 The RIF web application will install on a modern laptop.

-Complex Apacahe Tomcat setup (e.g. clustering, runtime deployment of updated WAR files) are not within the scope of this document od this document and are not required for simple RIF setups.
+Complex Apacahe Tomcat setup (e.g. clustering, runtime deployment of updated WAR files) are not within the scope of this document of this document and are not required for simple RIF setups.

 ## 1.1 Apache Maven